Birce Akalay: Life and career

 In the meantime, she started teaching as a lecturer at Haliç University Theater Department and took part in the music program Benimle Söyle as the chief judge.
 In January 2020, she began portraying İlay in Star TV's series Babil.
 Akalay has also continued her career on stage and in 2020 appeared as "Zilha" in the play Keşanlı Ali Destanı.

-Her cousin, Barış Murat Yağcı, is also an actor.
+In 2022, Birce Akalay starred in two Netflix series: Mezarlik as Önem and Kuş Uçuşu as Lale Kiran.
+In the latter, she reunited with her former co-star Ibrahim Çelilkkol.
+These two series marked her first major projects, and with the help of Netflix's global audience, Birce Akalay's fame quickly rose.
+Kuş Uçuşu has already aired its 2nd and 3rd seasons.